-- Work in collaboration with internal public health nurses, doulas, fatherhood specialists, public health educators and other MHD teams in providing social services and referral to MHD clients.
+- Work in collaboration with internal public health nurses, doulas, fatherhood specialists, public health educators, community-based agencies and other MHD teams in providing social service referrals to MHD clients.

-- Refer clients to specialists in services, such as childcare, financial assistance, food stamps, health insurance coverage, alcohol and drug rehabilitation, mental health counseling and domestic violence treatment.
+- Refer clients to specialists, such as childcare, financial assistance, food stamps, health insurance coverage, alcohol and drug rehabilitation, mental health counseling and domestic violence treatment.

 - Develop and maintain supportive and trusting relationships with clients and other members of the family unit to promote independent and empowered action by families.

 - Provide ongoing home visits and phone contact based on family needs, as prescribed by Empowering Families protocols and the respective evidence-based home visitation model.

 - Act as an advocate for families regarding needed resources from governmental, community and private agencies.

 - Maintain records and prepare reports of services and activities.